 Recently, there has been a massive layoff spree by top companies such as Google, Microsoft, and Meta.
 As difficult as it gets for those who are going through the layoffs, it is a challenge for those who are planning to switch careers.
-If you are one of those who is planning to switch to a career in data science, it is important to be strategic during these times.
-Here are some steps you can take:
+If you are one of those who is planning to switch to data science, it is important to be strategic during these times.
+Here are some steps you can take.

 In conclusion, navigating an economic downturn can be challenging when planning a career switch to data science.
 However, by building a strong foundation in the basics, developing a specific skill set, networking and building relationships, being flexible and open to different roles, being persistent, looking for opportunities in the public sector, and looking for remote or online opportunities, you can increase your chances of success.

 It is important to keep in mind that the job market is always fluctuating and the specific economic scenario may change, therefore, it’s crucial to stay informed and adapt to the situation.